Showing all 3 results

 Called at various times Château de Canolle, La Rivette, and Château Brion-Larrivet, the estate was given its current name, château Larrivet Haut-Brion, in 1949 by Jacques Guillemaud (owner since 1941).
 Devoted and hard-working, he conscientiously managed the estate until 1982.
 Château Larrivet Haut-Brion was acquired by the Gervoson family in 1987.
 They restored the estate’s unity, once again combining the château, outbuildings, 13 hectares of grounds, and 42 hectares of vines under one owner, as well as replanting 18 hectares of land that had laid fallow.

-Today a team of enthusiastic professionals has done a wonderful job of giving Château Larrivet Haut-Brion back its superb reputation, and the estate is once again universally recognised as one of the finest wines in the Pessac-Léognan appellation.
+Today a team of enthusiastic professionals has done a wonderful job of giving Château Larrivet Haut-Brion back its superb reputation, and the estate is once again universally recognized as one of the finest wines in the Pessac-Léognan appellation.
+This 2018 is a very nice expression of the new style they want to produce: well-balanced, representative of the terroir, with identity.

 For more info, visit Château Larrivet Haut-Brion website.